divriots/starter-figma-tokens/readme/doc/index.md

 ## Workflow Summary

-- Designer changes some tokens (styles) in Figma and publishes the library with changes.
+- Designer changes some tokens in Figma Tokens Plugin and pushes the changes to GitHub.
-- Designer opens Specify and clicks "Sync"
 - A Pull Request is created automatically in GitHub
 - Style-Dictionary is ran and results are added to this PR automatically
 - A Backlight Preview link will appear in the PR